 From the Blog

-June 9, 2021 Three Rivers Land Trust is excited to announce the permanent conservation of 195 acres of farmland located in Randolph County.
-The beef cattle farm is located along NC Scenic Byway Hwy 49 near the community of Farmer.
-This conservation easement is...
+June 24, 2021 Three Rivers Land Trust is excited to announce the permanent conservation of 250 acres of land located in Davie County.
+The farm, owned by Sam and Blair Howard, is in small grain production.
+This conservation easement is just the beginning of the legacy...